Spacial/csstuff/README.md

   - [ggalluvial](https://github.com/corybrunson/ggalluvial)
 - (pt-br) [visualizacao-com-bokeh-holoviews](https://github.com/edinhodiluviano/visualizacao-com-bokeh-holoviews)
 - [The Shape of Dreams](https://the-shape-of-dreams.com/): A visual exploration of Google searches for the interpretation of dreams.
+- [500k LIVES LOST](https://graphics.reuters.com/HEALTH-CORONAVIRUS/USA-CASUALTIES-CHRONOLOGY/xklpyomnrpg/index.html): The scale of the COVID-19 death toll in the United States.

 ### Calculus